WICG/attribution-reporting-api/EVENT.md

 eTLD+1s represented by unexpired sources for a source-site.

-The browser can place a limit on the number of a source site's unexpired source's unique `destination`s.
+The browser can place a limit on the number of a source site's unexpired source's unique `destination` sites.
 When an attribution source is registered for an eTLD+1 that is not already in the unexpired sources and a source site is at its limit, the browser will drop the new source.